Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose a Slipcovered Sofa

-If your sofa looks polished until the cover starts sliding, the “washable” fabric shrinks after the first laundry day, or pet hair clings like Velcro, you’re not alone.
+If your sofa looks polished until the cover starts sliding, the “washable” fabric changes shape after the first laundry day, or pet hair clings to the surface, you’re not alone.
 People also get stuck when a ready-made slipcover fits the seat but gaps at the arms, or when a relaxed look turns permanently baggy.
-This guide helps you choose the right fit, fabric, and build quality, then keep it looking good.
-We’ll move from measuring to materials to maintenance.
+This guide stays focused on the problems that show up fastest in real use: measurements, sofa upholstery, and maintenance.

 Quick Slipcovered Sofa Buying Checklist